timmbogner/Farm-Data-Relay-System/README.md

 FDRS devices are divided into two types.
 Gateways comprise the infrastructure of the network, moving data in pre-determined directions to provide coverage to all devices.
 User Nodes allow the user to exchange data with the gateways and can be organized into sensor, controller, or combination nodes.

 ## Getting Started
-### Installation
+- To install FDRS, download the project folder by clicking the “Clone or download” button and then clicking “Download ZIP”.
+You can then move it to your Arduino 'libraries' folder to complete the installation.
+You will then be able to access all of the FDRS libraries and example sketches from the Arduino IDE.
-To install FDRS, download the project folder and move it to your Arduino libraries folder.
-You will then be able to access all of the FDRS sketch files from the examples menu.
+- After installing, edit the 'src/fdrs_globals.h' file with your WiFi credentials and other global parameters.

 Install the libraries that you need:
 - [ArduinoJson](https://arduinojson.org/) (mandatory)
 - [LoRa library](https://github.com/sandeepmistry/arduino-LoRa) by sandeepmistry (required if using LoRa)
 - [PubSubClient](https://github.com/knolleary/pubsubclient/) (required for MQTT Gateways)
 - [ArduinoUniqueID](https://github.com/ricaun/ArduinoUniqueID) (required for LoRa sensors/controllers)

-### User nodes
+## User nodes
 **[Node Documentation](/extras/Node.md)**

 Nodes can be described as *sensors, controllers, or both*:
 - A **Sensor node** aggregates data into a packet, then sends it to a gateway via ESP-NOW or LoRa.
 - A **Controller node** registers with a gateway to begin receiving data from it, then subscribes to the specific READING_ID(s) that it will listen for data from.
 When data arrives from an ID the device is subscribed to, a callback function is activated containing the data.
+Currently this is available only on ESP-NOW devices.

-### Gateways
+## Gateways
 **[Gateway Documentation](extras/Gateway.md)**

 Gateways listen for packets over ESP-NOW, LoRa, UART, and/or MQTT, then re-transmit the packets using one or more of the same interfaces.

-### Front-end
+## Front-end
-You can access your data using a Raspberry Pi (or other computer) linked to your final FDRS Gateway via either UART (serial-to-USB) or MQTT.
+You can access your data using a Raspberry Pi (or other computer) linked to an FDRS Gateway device via either UART (serial-to-USB) or MQTT.
 Node-RED is my favorite platform for accessing/manipulating data on the front-end, and InfluxDB+Grafana is the dream team for storage and visualization.

 ## Future Plans